-Formally, our cross-modal controlling features is defined as $\mathcal{C} = \{\tau(y), \Gamma\}$ and the learning objective of LDM is defined as:
+Given the cross-modal controlling features $\{\tau(y), \zeta(\Gamma)\}$, the learning objective of the proposed model is defined as:

-In this work, the denoising model ${\epsilon}_{\theta}(\cdot)$, the embedding block $\zeta(\cdot)$ of trimap prompts and the encoder $\hat{\epsilon}_{tri}$ for the latent trimap feature are all learned via optimizing the loss function defined in Eq.~\ref{equ:LDM}.
-However, different training schemes are applied for different modules.
-In specific, ${\epsilon}_{\theta}(\cdot)$ is firstly pre-trained by using the domain dataset (e.g. all the training images of all the subcategories of MVTec AD \cite{bergmann2019mvtec} for the experiments on this dataset) and then frozen during model learning for each specific subcategory; the latent feature encoder $\hat{\epsilon}_{tri}(\cdot)$ is initialized by the corresponding parameters of the original LDM model \cite{LDM} and then fine-tuned for each subcategory based on the real defective samples; the convolutional block $\zeta(\cdot)$ is only learned based on the genuine anomaly samples with a random initialization.

-Apart from the reverse diffusion model, the text prompts $y$ are obtained by using the CLIP \cite{Radford2021LearningTV} and BLIP \cite{Li2022BLIPBL} algorithm for sufficiently various descriptions.
-The text encoder is copied from CLIP and frozen during training.
-As to the image encoder $\Omega(\cdot)$ and decoder $\Phi(\cdot)$, we follow \cite{LDM} to inherit the deep models of the VQ-VAE algorithm \cite{van2017neural}, which are fixed during the training. \ \item The text encoder $\tau(\cdot)$ is copied from CLIP and frozen during training.
+where ${\epsilon}_{\theta}(\cdot)$ denotes the denoising model and $\hat{\epsilon}_{tri}$ stands for the encoder for the latent trimap features.
+In this work, the involved modules are learned with different training schemes as described below. \begin{itemize} \item ${\epsilon}_{\theta}(\cdot)$ is pre-trained by using the domain dataset (e.g., all training images of all the subcategories of MVTec AD \cite{bergmann2019mvtec} for the experiments on this dataset).
+We keep ${\epsilon}_{\theta}(\cdot)$ frozen during model learning for each subcategory. \item The trimap feature encoder $\hat{\epsilon}_{tri}(\cdot)$ is initialized by the corresponding parameters of the original LDM model \cite{LDM} and then fine-tuned for each subcategory based on the real defective samples \item The convolutional block $\zeta(\cdot)$ for trimap embedding is only learned based on the genuine anomaly samples from scratch. \item For the image encoder $\Omega(\cdot)$ and decoder $\Phi(\cdot)$, we follow \cite{LDM} to deploy the corresponding modules of the VQ-VAE algorithm \cite{van2017neural}, which are fixed during the training. \ \item The text encoder $\tau(\cdot)$ is copied from CLIP and frozen during training.